 If you are paying for the land with cash, this timeline can be shorter.
 This is because working with the county to do due diligence is optional, but a risk. you only want to work with the county to determine buildability.
 Contact the county for timelines.

 See our list of Local Resources for a list of contractors, lenders, and home builders to investigate.

 Finding Well Logs

 Whether you’re working with a Realtor or not, pulling a well report can be an important piece to the puzzle when buying or selling Real Estate.
-I have created a video on How to Find Well Reports in OR & WA.
+I have created an entire post on How to Find Well Reports in OR & WA.
 I also made a video.